-Our business model is based on the assumption that coffee is a highly sought-after commodity on both domestic and international markets, and as such, it has specialized in the production of only organic Robusta coffee.
-The farm intends to add value by processing red cherry to clean coffee for export to world-class markets.
-To accomplish this, the farm works to bring on more coffee farmers in order to ensure the production of high-quality coffee at competitive prices.
-We are much aware that the final coffee taste depends on a number of determinants right from the coffee plants, the chemistry of soil and the way cherries are processed after being picked and as such, we have established our coffee mother garden aimed at ensuring local farmers have the access to the right coffee seedlings and crones that will eventually provide them with the best coffee quality.
+Our business plan is built on the notion that coffee is a highly sought-after commodity on both domestic and international markets, hence we have specialized in producing solely organic Robusta coffee.
+The farm plans to add value by converting red cherry coffee into clean coffee for export to world-class markets.
+To that end, the farm is attempting to recruit more coffee farmers in order to secure the production of high-quality coffee at competitive costs.
+We are well aware that the final coffee taste is determined by a number of factors, including the coffee plants, the chemistry of the soil, and how cherries are processed after being picked, and as such, we have established our coffee mother garden to ensure local farmers have access to the best coffee seedlings and crones.

 Throughout the year, the farm welcomes intern students, volunteers, and visitors who come to learn about the various activities that take place on our coffee farm.
 Book to visit our farm